watson-intu/self-docs/installation/README.md

 ## Before you begin

   * To use Intu, you must have a Bluemix account.
-To register for a Bluemix account, go to https://console.ng.bluemix.net/registration/.
+To register for a Bluemix account, go to <a href="https://console.ng.bluemix.net/registration/" target="_blank">Bluemix Registration</a>.
   * Ensure your hardware meets the following requirements:

     * Windows